hjohnss6/learning-github/testing/README.md

 Fixtures can be used to help out with data and database connections.

+Mark that the fixture is not executed as a normal py function.
+Instead, this is called just like a variable.
+This is called dependency injection.

+## scopes of fixtures

+Default, the fixture will be executed in every function it is used in.
+This is called a `function` scope.
+This might be inefficient.
+The available scopes are:

+- function (default)
+- class
+- module
+- package
+- session: run function 1 time per `pytest` execution

+A session scoped fixture is probably more suited to be in `conftest.py`

 ## Conftest

 The fixtures are file scoped.
 If we would like to have *fixtures* on